PatrickConboy/AniTracker/README.md

 # AniTracker

 This website serves as Patrick Conboy's senior project.
+The project's goal was to implement a website similar to MyAnimeList that fixed a lot of the issues MAL had.

 This website currently only runs locally and isn't being hosted online.
 Details on how to run the website locally in the wiki mentioned below.